wonderlic/swagger-validation/README.md

 ## Documentation

-Full documentation of how all code works in swagger-validation is available in both markdown and HTML format (using jsdoc) in the /docs sub-folder of this project.
+Full documentation of how all code works in swagger-validation is available in both markdown and HTML format (using jsdoc).
+To create it, run the default Gulp task (cli - gulp default).

 ## License